 Housing costs in Beaumont are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The citizens of Beaumont are slightly better educated than the national average of 21.84% for all cities and towns, with 24.49% of adults in Beaumont having a bachelor's degree or advanced degree.
+The education level of Beaumont citizens is a little higher than the average for US cities and towns: 24.49% of adults in Beaumont have at least a bachelor's degree.